-Two of the main goals of Michigan Tech’s Global Campus are promoting Michigan Tech’s current online programs and developing new online courses, certificates, and programs.
-Another is ensuring that non-credit continuing education, whether it is professional development, professional learning, short online courses, or specialized corporate training, meets the evolving needs of learners.
-Global Campus also aims to provide continuing education that is practical, flexible, and accessible.
+One of the main goals of Michigan Tech’s Global Campus is promoting Michigan Tech’s current online programs.
+Another is developing new online courses, certificates, and programs.
+Furthermore, Global Campus wants to ensure that non-credit continuing education meets the ever-evolving needs of learners.
+Whether it is professional development, professional learning, short online courses, or specialized corporate training, Global Campus aims to provide continuing education that is practical, flexible, and accessible.

 Global Campus, thanks to the dedication, enthusiasm, and expertise of Teresa Woods, Associate Teaching Professor in Mathematical Sciences, is rolling out its first bridge course: Linear Algebra.
 This ten-week, asynchronous online course is aimed at prospective students who want to enroll in our innovative Online Master of Science in Applied Statistics program.
 Linear Algebra: A Bridge Course begins on Monday, January 23, 2023.
 (Woods will publish the course no later than Sunday, January 22.)

 Teresa Woods has carefully planned the course so that students effectively learn the material by having regular instructor interaction and receiving timely feedback.
-After watching instructor-led videos in which Woods demonstrates concepts, students work through auto-graded exercises in MyLab Math; three times during the course, students complete review exercises for which they receive extensive feedback and guidance.
+After watching instructor-led videos in which Woods demonstrates concepts, students work through auto-graded exercises in MyLab Math.
+Three times during the course, students complete review exercises, receiving extensive feedback and guidance.

-Woods, MS (Math) and MS (Ed), brings her enthusiasm for math, her knowledge of teaching elementary linear algebra, and her extensive course-design experience to this online bridge course.
-With her, students will have a learning experience that is challenging yet rewarding.
+Woods, MS (Math) and MS (Ed) is the ideal instructor for this course.
+To it, she brings her enthusiasm for math, her knowledge of teaching elementary linear algebra, and her extensive course-design experience.
+In short, she will provide students with a learning experience that is challenging yet rewarding.